You can expose your running containers under your own hostname, such as

 HTTPS for certificates

-KubeSail users automatically get free HTTPS when exposing an application to the internet.
+KubeSail Managed-Cluster users automatically get free HTTPS when exposing an application to the internet.
+Otherwise, for BYOC, you'll need to make sure you've installed cert-manager.
 For custom domains, you'll need to define the HTTPS certificate is valid for which

 #?filename=domain-svc.yaml apiVersion: networking.k8s.io/v1beta1 kind: Ingress metadata: name: domain-ingress spec: rules: - host: test.mywebsite.com http: paths: - backend: serviceName: my-app servicePort: 8080 tls: - hosts: - test.mywebsite.com secretName: testsecret-tls